 You're stuck between two bad options - keep bleeding money and missing calls, or risk your reputation on an overnight technology switch.

 There's a third option.
-Our analysis of 130,175 calls from 47 home service businesses revealed a zero-disruption onboarding strategy that lets you implement AI gradually, test thoroughly, and maintain full control at every stage.
+Our analysis of 130,175 calls from 45 home service businesses revealed a zero-disruption onboarding strategy that lets you implement a voice AI receptionist gradually, test thoroughly, and maintain full control at every stage.
 No big bang.
 No crossed fingers.
 No disruption.

 Here's your 4-week roadmap to onboard AI without disrupting business.